easystats/correlation/paper/paper.md

 ## Tetrachoric, Polychoric, Biserial, Biweight…

-The `correlation` package also supports different types of methods, which can deal with correlations **between factors**\!
+The `correlation` package also supports different types of methods, which can deal with correlations **between factors**.

 \scriptsize